FeiQin-cosmologist/Galaxy_Power_Spectrum/README.md

-The following Python packages need to be installed:
+The following Python packages need to be installed if you want use CosmPSPy to measure power spectrum:

 1: numpy